How to Enter

 - Ensure you include relevant detail, be specific, give clear examples where possible.

-- Use hard metrics to demonstrate your achievements.
-This is extremely important.
+- Use hard metrics, where possible, to demonstrate your achievements.

 - Include supporting evidence where these support your entry but limit to maximum of 3 items per entry.
 Supporting material is used in the final judging session only except for Best Marketing Campaign of the Year and Best Design of the Year.
 Judges will shortlist on the basis of the main submission and bullet synopsis.
 You should ensure that these are both strong and stand alone from the supporting material.